 Advisory Committee.
 During the first semester, students should interact with faculty and discover areas of shared interest.
-For this first semester students will ordinarily be advised by the graduate coordinator, although a temporary major professor may be assigned.
+For the first two semesters, students will ordinarily be advised by their assistantship supervisors or the temporarily assigned major professors.
 Each graduate student pursuing a Ph.D. degree must have an approved advisory committee consisting of the major professor as chair and two or more additional members.
 Selection of the advisory committee is based on the expressed desires of the student and the availability and willingness of faculty to serve.
 Final approval of the committee is made by the dean of the Graduate School after review and approval by the graduate coordinator.
 Changes in the major professor can be made only with the mutual agreement of the student, both old and new major professors, and the graduate coordinator.
-The major professor must be a member the AAEC faculty and of the Graduate Faculty, and more than 50% of the advisory committee must be Graduate Faculty.
+The major professor must be a member the AAE faculty and of the Graduate Faculty, and more than 50% of the advisory committee must be Graduate Faculty.
 The advisory committee, in consultation with the student, is responsible for planning the student's program of study and choosing a subject for the dissertation.
 As a matter of practice, most Ph.D. students will be expected to function as a teaching assistant at least two semesters during their program.

-The Advisory Committee form (available on the Graduate School's website) must be submitted to the Graduate School by the end of the second Summer of residence (prior to the start of the student's third Fall semester).
+The Advisory Committee form (available on the Graduate School's website) must be submitted to the Graduate School after completion of the second year of residence (the end of the second summer semester enrolled), although students are strongly encouraged to do so as soon as practicable.
 While the advisory committee will guide the student in initiating the dissertation, the completion of the research and the dissertation is entirely the responsibility of the student.
 The preparation of a Ph.D. dissertation will normally require a minimum of 12 months full-time.

 Program of Study.
 A Program of Study, developed by the major professor and the student, and approved by the student's advisory committee, must be submitted to the Graduate School prior to notification of the oral comprehensive examination.
+Courses from the master's degree and courses taken at other universities should be listed in the "Relevant Master's or Other Graduate Degree Courses" section of the program of study form.
+All graduate students must meet with their major advisor to develop a course plan for the upcoming semester.
+Any deviation from the course plan must be approved by the major advisor.